men's and Ladies Teams

 - Are you competitive?

-Matches versus the Derbyshire Senior Men and the County Ladies 1st team are keenly contested.
-Matches are usually played on a scratch match play basis and are self-funded by the players involved.
+There are a variety of matches, both friendlies and League fixtures against many of the counties from the Midlands.
+Matches between Derbyshire Senior Men, Derbyshire Senior Ladies and the County Ladies 1st team are keenly contested.
+Matches are usually played on a scratch match play basis and are by and large self-funded by the players involved.

 Would you like further information?